 - Alexandra Predescu, World Champion, Tashkent, Uzbekistan, Cadet WE 2016, ranked 1st in the world in 2016.

-- Hunter Candreva, 23rd at the Cadet Circuit, Bratislava and 28th, Klagenfurt, AU.
+- Hunter Candreva, 12th in the national rolling points in Cadet Men’s Epee, 23rd at the Cadet Circuit, Bratislava and 28th, Klagenfurt, AU.

 Registration is now open on askfred.net, and limited to 50 spots.